-Proposed Changes to Public Land Duck HuntingFebruary 19, 2021
+Final Changes to Public Land Duck HuntingMarch 5 2021

-On February 1st, TWRA released a proposal for public feedback.
-After gathering this valuable information from our constituents, the agency decided to come up with a new updated proposal.
-The new information below outlines the updated proposal (dated February 19, 2021), which now increases access for hunters statewide and retains significantly more traditional season-long, 60-day blind locations as offered currently.
-In addition to the 414 season-long blinds, there will be 71 hunt locations designated for quota hunts for 3, 4, or 7-day periods at a marked location or an Agency-built blind.
+TWRA’s proposal for public land duck hunting is a significant effort to increase access for hunters statewide and retain traditional season-long, 60-day blind locations as offered currently.
+In addition to the 414 season-long blinds, there will be 52 hunt locations designated for quota hunts for 3, 4, or 7-day periods at a marked location or an Agency-built blind.
 There are no changes proposed to privately-owned/permanent registered blinds.

 For many years Tennessee Wildlife Resources Agency has received public comments about how the current public land duck hunting system operates.
 The comments mostly fall into 2 categories: the need for increased duck hunting opportunities on public lands (i.e. more access) and concerns over the fairness of the handheld duck blind draw system.
 A scientific survey of duck hunters done in partnership with the University of Tennessee validated these comments, as well as other issues with in-person handheld draws, and desire for opportunities to hunt for shorter time periods.